Tomires/thesis-masters/future.md

 As discussed earlier, many similar tools leverage the power of presence in virtual reality to create multi-person sessions, where stakeholders can view and edit data plots and communicate with one another without leaving VR.

 We plan to utilize an existing solution called Oculus Avatars, which despite its name is available for all major VR platforms.[3]
 We feel that brushing techniques will form an integral part of the connected experience and as such, sharing system has a lower priority that the aforementioned features.
+The feature should allow all stakeholders to interact with visualizations at the same time, unlike ParaView's master-slave approach.

 ## Performance optimization